Full Vehicle Engineering

 Computational Fluid Dynamics:

-CSM team has extensive experience in carrying out projects in the area of internal and external flow with conjugate heat transfer (including solid parts with fluid).
+SOLIZE team has extensive experience in carrying out projects in the area of internal and external flow with conjugate heat transfer (including solid parts with fluid).
 We have solved problems involving multiphase physics with problem sizes exceeding 20 million cells.
 It involves injection of liquid particles in gas stream.
 Heating Ventilation and Air Condition analysis were carried with different types of insulation and solar radiation for outdoor vehicle applications.
-Some of the major application areas are listed below:
+Some of the major applications areas are listed below:

 - Flow in under-hood compartment